-Risk Name Risk Description Mitigation Sustainability of the Mails Universal Service Obligation (USO) Risk of; (a) inability to fund the current Mails USO through volume decline management, cost management and mail/parcels USO price increases and (b) failure to obtain timely stakeholder support for the Next Generation Mail project Similar to other National Postal Operators, there is limited ability to fund the current Mails USO due to the continuing mails volumes decline.
-An Post engages with the Shareholder and the Postal Regulator on an ongoing basis to monitor the sustainability of the Mails USO, examining a variety of measures, including necessary price increases and good cost management.
-The scope and definition of the USO is now under extensive review as it is clear that, similar to other countries, there is a need for a significant change.
-With the potential for a significant mails volumes decline beyond current expectations (including a price elasticity risk), there is a significant level of ongoing engagement with key customers and regular marketing initiatives highlighting the positive aspects of receiving mail.
-Cost Agility and Flexibility Risk of; (a) non-realisation of benefits and (b) delays in implementing efficient operational/other change to meet new customer needs, including industrial relations delays A critical element of the Company strategy is to be a cost effective operator and therefore the risk of not achieving the required level of flexibility and efficiency in our operations within the necessary time frames is critical.
-We continue to work with our Trade Union partners to ensure we implement the necessary changes to drive productivity.
-This includes the adoption of newer technologies and working methodologies.
-IT Security and Cyber Attack Risk of an effort to steal, expose, alter, disable, or destroy data, applications or other assets through authorised or unauthorised access to a network, IT system or digital device We are continuing to invest in ensuring cyber resilience including specialised security tools, systems upgrades and regular training in respect of cyber security and data privacy.
-Financial Services Regulatory Compliance Risk of serious non-compliance and/or issue remediation delays resulting in a Central Bank sanction (fine and/or product withdrawal) Similar to other regulated financial services providers, compliance with existing and newly introduced Central Bank regulations, NTMA regulations, AntiMoney Laundering legislation and payment services directives is a significant challenge.
-A significant investment is made in Financial Services risk management and compliance expertise to continuously meet this challenge.
-A comprehensive Financial Services Compliance Framework is in place with regular reporting to senior management and the Board.
-The Central Bank of Ireland is engaged and there is regular communication with this supervising body, particularly in respect of Anti-Money Laundering and Countering the Financing of Terrorism.
+Risk Name Risk Description Mitigati Sustainability of the Mails Universal Service Obligation (USO) Risk of; (a) inability to fund the current Mails USO through volume decline management, cost management and mail/parcels USO price increases and (b) failure to obtain timely stakeholder support for the Next Generation Mail project Similar I to fund decline.
+An Post ongoing a variet cost ma The scop is clear I change.
+With the current significor regular receivin Cost Agility and Flexibility Risk of; (a) non-realisation of benefits and (b) delays in implementing efficient operational/other change to meet new customer needs, including industrial relations delays A critico operato flexibilit frames i We cont implement the ado IT Security and Cyber Attack Risk of an effort to steal, expose, alter, disable, or destroy data, applications or other assets through authorised or unauthorised access to a network, IT system or digital device We are a speciali respect Financial Services Regulatory Compliance Risk of serious non-compliance and/or issue remediation delays resulting in a Central Bank sanction (fine and/or product withdrawal) Similar I with exi regulati directive A signifi and com compre with reg Central with this Launder tion to other National Postal Operators, there is limited ability I the current Mails USO due to the continuing mails volumes e.